Bogdan Gheorghiu

-Bogdan Gheorghiu is a Romanian politician who has been serving as Minister of Culture in the Cîțu Cabinet, led by Prime Minister Florin Cîțu, as of 23 December 2020.
-He previously served in this position in the first cabinet and second cabinet led by Ludovic Orban.
+Bogdan Gheorghiu (born 1 July 1975 in Fălticeni) is a Romanian politician who has been serving as Minister of Culture in the Cîțu Cabinet, led by Prime Minister Florin Cîțu, as of 23 December 2020.
+He previously served in this position in the first and second cabinet led by Ludovic Orban.
 He is affiliated with the National Liberal Party (PNL).

+On December 1, 2022, during the 17th session of the UNESCO Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage, held in Rabat, Morocco, decisions were adopted regarding the inscription of both elements on the Representative List of the Intangible Cultural Heritage of Humanity.